-Residue ratings of the endoscopic images were made for six anatomic landmarks: oropharynx-valleculae, hypopharynxpiriforms, epiglottis, laryngeal vestibule, vocal folds, and subglottis.
-These landmarks were used because they represent the six residue ratings used for VASES.
-Within each anatomic landmark, one endoscopic image associated with each severity level for the criterion-referenced scale was presented.
+Residue ratings of the endoscopic images were made for six anatomic landmarks: oropharynxvalleculae, hypopharynx-piriforms, epiglottis, laryngeal vestibule, vocal folds, subglottis.
+These landmarks were used since they represent the six residue ratings used for VASES.
+Within each anatomic landmark, one endoscopic image associated with each severity level for the criterionreferenced scale was presented.
 Each endoscopic image was rated twice, once using VASES and once using the criterion-referenced scale.
-The criterionreferenced scales included the YPRSRS for the valleculae and piriforms and the BRACS for the epiglottis, laryngeal vestibule, and vocal folds.
-No FEES rating scale currently exists, which quantifies subglottic residue (aspiration amount), and therefore, no criterion-reference scale was used for this anatomic landmark.
-However, raters were asked to rate subglottic residue using VASES and using the same 4-point categorical rating method used in BRACS (none, < 1/3, 1/3-2/3, and > 2/3) in order to examine the relationship between categorical and continuous rating methods for subglottic residue.
-Therefore, raters rated endoscopic images once using VASES and once using YPRSRS for the valleculae and piriforms and once using VASES and once using BRACS for the epiglottis, laryngeal vestibule, vocal folds, and subglottis.
+The criterion-referenced scales included the YPRSRS for the valleculae and piriforms and the BRACS for the epiglottis, laryngeal vestibule, and vocal folds.
+No FEES rating scale currently exists which quantifies subglottic residue (aspiration amount), and therefore, no criterion-reference scale was used for this anatomic landmark.
+However, raters were asked to rate subglottic residue using VASES and using the same 4-point categorical rating method used in BRACS (none, <1/3, 1/3-2/3, >2/3) in order to examine the relationship between categorical and continuous rating methods for subglottic residue.
+Therefore, raters rated endoscopic images once using VASES and once using YPRSRS for the valleculae and piriforms, and once using VASES and once using BRACS for the epiglottis, laryngeal vestibule, vocal folds, and subglottis.

 For the YPRSRS and BRACS, definitions for each severity were provided on each PowerPoint slide for raters to use as a referent guide during rating.
 For YPRSRS only, accompanying exemplar images were provided.
-Similarly, the rating rules for VASES and a picture of the anatomic boundaries (see Figure 1) were provided on each PowerPoint slide for raters to use as a referent guide during rating.
-For VASES, a digital visual analog scale that contained verbal anchors of "0% (none)" and "100% (complete)" on the left and right endpoints of the scale was provided.
-A digital marker was present halfway along the line that raters subsequently moved according to how much residue they perceived-the raters were never told that the starting point of the digital marker represented 50/100 on the scale.
-No other verbal descriptors or dash marks were present on the visual analog scale line (see Figure 2).
-Residue rating was completed sequentially by each anatomic landmark but with scale types and severity levels randomized within each landmark grouping.
+Similarly, the rating rules for VASES and a picture of the anatomic boundaries (Figure 1) were provided on each PowerPoint slide for raters to use as a referent guide during rating.
+For VASES, a digital visual analogue scale which contained verbal anchors of "0% (none)" and "100% (complete)" on the left and right endpoints of the scale was provided.
+A digital marker was present halfway along the line which raters subsequently moved according to how much residue they perceived - the raters were never told that the starting point of the digital marker represented 50/100 on the scale.
+No other verbal descriptors or dash marks were present on the visual analogue scale line (Figure 2).
+Residue rating were completed sequentially by each anatomic landmark, but with scale types and severity levels randomized within each landmark grouping.